usaid-cs/yesterday-i-learned/investing.md

 [*You don't actually know you are "borrowing" someone's stocks.](https://www.youtube.com/watch?v=ZLLDyoKsR8k) The broker does it behind the scenes, just like how a bank would lend out *your* money to others, because chances are the bank's customers won't be withdrawing money all at once.

 Similarly, [Margins](http://www.investopedia.com/articles/basics/11/dangerous-moves-first-time-investors.asp?no_header_alt=true) involve borrowing money to buy stocks that (you hope it will) go up.
+If you invest with, say, 3x the "money you never had", then the combined buying power of 4x will effectively give you the ability to make 4x the gains, using the money that you do have.

 > Take this example – you have $100 and borrow $50 to buy $150 of a stock.
 If the stock rises 10% ($165), you make $15, or a 15% return on your capital.
 But, if the stock declines 10% ($135), you lose $15, or a 15% loss.
 More importantly, if the stock goes up by 50% ($225), you make 75% return.
 But, if the stock declines 50% (\$75), you lose all your money!